What Are the Pros and Cons of Job Hopping?

 The truth is, today's employers know that people eventually move on, especially young people just starting out in their careers.

-A final pro tip: If you’re struggling to figure out a plan or whether to change career fields, consider hiring a career coach.
+A final pro tip and recommended articles: If you're struggling to figure out a plan or whether to change career fields, consider hiring a career coach.